 Available both with a creamy white (ref.
 CLA.HSA.002) and an anthracite black (ref.
 CLA.HSA.005) dial, the new DeWitt Classic Jumping Hour brings you that familiar exterior with a couple of off-centered dials for minutes and seconds and a small jumping hour aperture.
 However, while most timekeepers of this kind feature a vertical sub-dials alignment, DeWitt opted for a horizontal one and then decorated the final product with their signature art-deco styling.

-If you keep a close eye on DeWitt, you probably remember the stately Academia Seconde Retrograde Serenity (refs.
-AC.1102.48.M030 & AC.1102.53.M040) collection that was revealed around three years ago.
-This automatic DeWitt Twenty-8-Eight Seconde Retrograde (Ref.
-T8.SR.001) that the company presented during the Baselworld 2012 show, is basically the same timekeeper, which is now presented in the slimmer, more art-deco-style body.
-The 2012 version features an outstanding combination of rose gold and micro-blasted titanium: a new scratch-resistant alloy that was originally created for aerospace applications and is ten times harder than standard Grade 5 titanium alloy.
+If you keep a close eye on DeWitt, you probably remember the stately 2009 Academia Seconde Retrograde Serenity collection.
+This 2012 DeWitt Twenty-8-Eight Seconde Retrograde (Ref.
+T8.SR.001), is the same timekeeper in a slimmer, more art-deco-style body.
+The 2012 version features an outstanding combination of rose gold and micro-blasted titanium: a new scratch-resistant alloy that is ten times harder than standard Grade 5 titanium alloy.

 DeWitt has just revealed its new self-winding Twenty-8-Eight Regulator A.S.W. limited edition (ref.
 T8.TA.001) equipped with their proprietary Automatic Sequential Winding system.
 Presented in a generously proportioned 18-karat rose gold body 46 millimeters in diameter and almost 13 millimeters thick, the watch makes an impression as strong as a stun gun discharge.